 Residents Maintain Autonomy

-Measures the percentage of long-term patients who required increased assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and taking a bath.
+This metric is a measure of the percentage of long-term stay residents that needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and taking a bath.

 Ability to Keep Residents Mobile